aviously25/SpotifyJam/README.md

 # SpotifyJam

-This app provides useful information for musicians about the currently playing spotify song Find the app at: http://spotify-jam-sesh.herokuapp.com/
+This app provides useful information for musicians about the currently playing spotify song.

+Find the app at: http://spotify-jam-sesh.herokuapp.com/

 Using spotify-web-api-js: https://github.com/jmperez/spotify-web-api-js